deggio/cephfs_bench/README.md

 The run_ior.sh script will
 - download and build IOR
 - download and build gnu parallel
-- run IOR with fixed transfersize and filesize (edit them in the script)
+- run IOR with proposed test plan (edit it in the script)
 - run md5sum on the files produced by IOR
+- run mdtest (edit parameters in the script)
 - save results and pack them in an archive under the RESULT dir

 For the requirement, please run: